We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Avoid drinking through straws.

 Gas can be painful, but it typically isn’t dangerous.
 If gas pain or bloating are issues for you, look to your diet and lifestyle to see what changes you can make.
-In many cases, lifestyle and diet modification may be able to eliminate the issue completely.
+In many cases, lifestyle and diet modification may be able to eliminate the issue.

 Make an appointment with your doctor if you don’t notice a difference after several weeks of lifestyle and diet changes.
-They can run tests to see if your symptoms are caused by a medical condition.
+They can run tests to see if a medical condition causes your symptoms.